AGolz/Born2beRoot/README.md

 In summary, Anaconda is a feature-rich and flexible installer that makes the process of installing Linux distributions like Rocky Linux straightforward, efficient, and customizable.
 Whether you're a beginner or an experienced user, Anaconda's various modes and advanced features can accommodate your needs.

-Now let's go back to our RockyLinux installation in text mode.
+Now let's go back to our Rocky Linux installation in text mode.

 ### Description of the installation.
 Follow the instructions of the installer until you reach the installation menu with nine items, where you will configure several aspects of the installation: